 Xbox One: Whether it's a game, Blu-ray movie, or streaming video, the Xbox One tops out at 1080p Full HD resolution.
 That looks pretty crisp, admittedly, and most people probably have a 1080p TV in their homes, but it's hardly the gold standard.

-Xbox One S: With a minor processing upgrade, the Xbox One S is able to display 4K media from both streaming services and Ultra HD Blu-ray discs, and it can also upscale games and any other 1080p content to run at 4K resolution.
+Xbox One S: With a minor processing upgrade, the Xbox One S can display 4K media from both streaming services and Ultra HD Blu-ray discs, and it can also upscale games and any other 1080p content to run at 4K resolution.
 Upscaling doesn't look quite as clean as native 4K resolution, where the extra pixels are already packed into the content, but you'll see the added crispness if you have a 4K TV.
 And it'll do high dynamic range (HDR) lighting too.

 Xbox One X: Forget upscaling: the Xbox One X has enough horsepower to display many games natively in 4K resolution and at 60 frames per second too (with HDR, as well).
 And 4K media, either streaming or on a UHD Blu-ray, will certainly be no problem for this monster.
+If you have a 4K TV, you'll get the best visual experience with the Xbox One X.

 Verdict: Do you have a 4K television?
 If so, do you want games and media to look as great as they can on it?
 In that case, yes, you'll definitely want to upgrade to the Xbox One X. However, if you have an Xbox One S already, the move from upscaled 4K to native 4K might not be enough to warrant your immediate £449 (RM2425) investment - especially if you use the Xbox for media more than games.